 Like with many young pitchers, he’s more control over command right now, but he tends to throw strikes.
 Some see a future reliever in the St. John’s commit, but the team that thinks he can start will be the one to take him in the top few rounds.

 The crowd erupted when Lenny’s name was announced.
 “I stood up and hugged my dad,” Lenny said.
 “We cried a lot, tears of joy.
 It was nerve-wracking, but the moment I heard my name, it felt like the beginning of a lot of things.
 I’m not anxious or nervous, I’m ready.
 My dad taught me to stay quiet, be humble, and show what you can do on the field.”

 His father said the evening was surreal.
 “All of the sacrifices, the finances, the time — to see it all come to life is amazing,” he said.
 “I think Beacon just became a Cleveland Indians town.”

 The day after the draft, Lenny was presented with the Beacon High School baseball team’s MVP Award by Coach Bobby Atwell.
 “In 30 years here I’m not sure there has been an athlete who has to perform under more pressure and more eyes on him every day than this gentleman did,” he said.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.